michaelpaulcuccia/kardashian_blocker/readme.md

-Chrome Extension to redact any text matching "impeachment".
+Chrome Extension to redact any text matching "kardashian".